 - FastEthernet WAN port (for high-speed satellite modem/router)

 - Data handling and transmission of over 1Mbps

 - Three serials that can operate either in RS232 or RS485 (software-selectable to be used for scientific data download or housekeeping up to 115200bps)

 - Two analogue signal inputs (12bit resolution, up to 5Vdc).
 For higher voltages, an external divider and the new full-scale set in the telemetry configuration must be made

 - Six opto-isolated power outputs (up to 10A)

 - One power switch up to 10A for modem/router power supply

 MSITel (first version), STRADIUM and STRADIUM-II

 MSITel was the first telemetry developed in the early 2000s in close collaboration with IASF Bologna.
-This telemetry was born to meet not only the needs of ‘experimenters’ but also as primary telemetry that could manage the flight (ballast release, GPS localisation, pyrotechnic activation, …).
+This telemetry was born to meet not only the needs of ‘experimenters’ but also as primary telemetry that could manage flying (ballast release, GPS localisation, pyrotechnic activation, …).

 The main features are: